CircuitSpells/Notes/git.md

 ### git status

-see tracked/untracked and staged/unstaged files:
+see tracked/untracked and staged/unstaged files, and see upstream branch:

 ```
 git status
 ```

+> note: if there is an upstream branch, the message `Your branch is up to date with 'origin/<upstream-branch-name>'` will appear, otherwise no message will appear.

 ### git commit